• Skip to primary navigation

 **You can get the complete list of ingredients and full instructions on how to make this chicken and leek pie on the printable recipe card at the end of this post.**

-• Chicken breasts – these should be cut into bite-sized pieces and marinated in soy sauce, garlic and cornflour (I believe in the US this is referred to as corn starch).
+• Chicken breasts - these should be cut into bite-sized pieces and marinated in soy sauce, garlic and cornflour (I believe in the US this is referred to as corn starch).
 This has the effect of tenderising the chicken, and the cornflour also helps thicken the gravy.
-You will also need a little butter for frying the chicken.
+You will also need a little butter to fry the chicken.
 Butter gives a much nicer taste to the finished dish than frying the chicken in oil.

 • Leeks and chopped mushrooms - once chopped, you end up with a huge mound and it looks as though there are far too many.
 But don't worry, once cooked, they shrink down to about half of the volume.
 You may need extra butter for frying the vegetables.

 • Cream, chicken stock, dijon mustard, salt and copious amounts of black pepper.
-If you don’t have chicken stock you can dissolve 1 chicken stock cube in 1 cup of boiling water.
-You can also replace the dijon mustard with your mustard of choice.
+If you don't have chicken stock you can dissolve 1 chicken stock cube in 1 cup of boiling water.
+You can also replace the Dijon mustard with your mustard of choice.

 • Milk mixed with extra cornflour, for thickening.